 For Tamkin, the summer project sweetened an interest in food science.
 “I’ve spent a lot of time thinking about a career, and grappling with whether that meant pre-med or academia,” she explains.

 Turns out, a third path appeared in Tamkin’s search for purposeful work.
 “Working with Baxter, being able to do all this amazing science with them, has opened up a world for me — how science relates to other industries that I never really thought of before.”
+And that’s the point of Purposeful Work internships, explains Banks, for how they “empower students to take on real-world problems while pursuing their studies.”

 Besides helping Baxter, Tamkin hopes her experimental results will yield solid enough findings for a scholarly paper.